bioinformatics-core-shared-training/r-basics/next_steps.md

 ---

 Congratulations!
-You have just embarked on a journey into the world of data analysis in R!
-Depending on your needs there are several resources to choose from to further your R skills.
+You have just embarked on a journey into the world of data analysis in R. Depending on your needs there are several resources to choose from to further your R skills.

 # Other training courses